Kawka06/SAT_Recruting_TasK/README.md

 ## General info
 <details>
 <summary>Click here to see general information about <b>Project</b>!</summary>
-REST API to calculate the fuel usage and projecting the probability of the unit injector fail
+REST API to calculate the fuel usage and projecting the probability of the unit injector fail.
+API was build with the help of the RUST framework Actix, which makes it run faster and
 </details>

 ## Technologies